google/santa/Docs/deployment/configuration.md

+# Important

+Santa v0.9.21 has moved to using an Apple [Configuration Profile](https://developer.apple.com/library/content/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html) to manage the local configuration.
+The old config file (`/var/db/santa/config.plist`) is no longer used.

 # Configuration

-Two configuration methods can be used to control Santa: local configuration and a sync server controlled configuration.
-There are certain options that can only be controlled with a local configuration and others that can only be controlled with a sync server controlled configuration.
+Two configuration methods can be used to control Santa: a local configuration profile and a sync server controlled configuration.
+There are certain options that can only be controlled with a local configuration profile and others that can only be controlled with a sync server controlled configuration.
 Additionally, there are options that can be controlled by both.

-## Local Configuration
+## Local Configuration Profile

 | Key                           | Value Type | Description                              |
 | ----------------------------- | ---------- | ---------------------------------------- |